Chapter 0:

 “But!” she declared, thrusting a finger toward the ceiling.
 “If real life won’t give us romance flags, then we’ll create them ourselves.”

 “Exactly!”
-Olivia’s grin was wide, unhinged, and dangerous.
+Olivia’s grin was wide, unhinged, and dangerously hopeful.
 “We treat dating like an RPG.
 A structured progression.
 A Heroine’s Journey!
 We don't wait for 'The One.'
 We hunt for XP until we’re too high-level to be ghosted!”

-Erika stared at her.
+Erika stared at her, a single potato chip halfway to her mouth.
 “You want us to… grind for affection points?”

 “Precisely!”

 Sera exchanged a look with Erika—a look of pure, unadulterated dread.
-But beneath it, a tiny ember of why not? flickered to life.
-After a restraining order and a failed magical‑girl transformation, “Leveling Up” was practically the most sane thing they’d heard all night.
+But beneath the logic and the cynicism, a tiny, irrational ember of why not? flickered to life.
+After a formal police warning and a failed public-park stripping incident, “Leveling Up” was practically the most sane thing they’d heard all night.

 Almost.